 Healthcare app development isn’t the same as building a generic mobile app.
 You need a partner who understands:

-• Integration with EHR/EMR systems like Epic, Cerner, or Allscripts.
+- Integration with EHR/EMR systems like Epic, Cerner, or Allscripts, and experience working with hospital systems for seamless data exchange.

 What to look for:

-• Past projects specifically in healthcare (not just “we can do healthcare too”).
+- Past projects specifically in healthcare, including healthcare AI solutions (not just “we can do healthcare too”).

 Pro Tip: Ask how they handled HIPAA risk assessments or audit readiness in previous projects.